RekiDaveed/Projects/Calculator/Readme.md

-This is a Calculator i made with basic html css and js,
+This is a Calculator i made with basic html css and js, using only functions